EventStore/documentation/docs/server/20.6/server/introduction/README.md

 EventStoreDB is available as both a Open-Source and an Enterprise versions:

 - EventStoreDB OSS is the [open-source](https://github.com/EventStore/EventStore) and free to use edition of EventStoreDB.
-- EventStoreDB Enterprise is available for customers with Event Store [paid support subscription](https://eventstore.com/support/).
+- EventStoreDB Enterprise is available for customers with EventStoreDB [paid support subscription](https://eventstore.com/support/).
 EventStoreDB Enterprise adds enterprise-focused features such as (TODO).

 ## Getting started